holochain/hc-redux-middleware/README.md

 ## Usage

-First configure the store to use the middleware
+Configure the store to use the middleware

 ```
 import { createStore, combineReducers, applyMiddleware } from 'redux'